-2.3 Consultation on the BP Energy Asia proposal
+2.4 Consultation on the BP Energy Asia proposal

-A section 95 notice relating to the Rule change proposal was issued by the Commission on 19 July 2007, inviting submissions from interested parties.
+A notice under section 95 of the NEL relating to the Rule change proposal was issued by the Commission on 19 July 2007, inviting submissions from interested parties.
 Submissions closed on 20 August 2007.
 One submission from NEMMCO was received.
 BP Energy Asia submitted a supplementary submission on 12 September 2007 to address the concerns raised by NEMMCO in its submission.
 These concerns are discussed in greater detail as part of the Commission's analysis of the key issues in Chapter 3.

-BP Energy Asia requested that this Rule change proposal be treated as non-controversial and undergo an expedited Rule change process, on the basis that:
+BP Energy Asia requested that this Rule change proposal be treated as noncontroversial and undergo an expedited Rule change process, on the basis that: